koshayXsan/proshop_ecommerce/README.md

 Usage

-- Create a MongoDB database and obtain your MongoDB URI - MongoDB Atlas -Create a PayPal account and obtain your Client ID - PayPal Developer
+- Create a MongoDB database and obtain your MongoDB URI - MongoDB Atlas
+- Create a PayPal account and obtain your Client ID - PayPal Developer

 Env Variables
 Rename the .env.example file to .env and add the following